odewahn/prompter/mathoms/README.md

 <BLOCK OF TEXT>
 ```

 This fully rendered text is sent to an LLM for completion.
 The process is repeated for the other blocks of content until all the sections you select are processed.
-You can then convert these resposes into new blocks or metadata, or just dump them out an save them in a file.
+You can then convert these resposes into new blocks or context, or just dump them out an save them in a file.

 You can run it in an interactive mode or as a script.
 To run it interactively, run `prompter` with no arguments.
 You then enter commands at the prompt as if you were using the CLI.